Let’s carry on by taking a spy at six film favourites from the 60s…

 The Spy with My Face (1965) Trailer – Color / 1:29 mins, Vulture Graffix

 Kind of cheating, as I’m counting this as from the American espionage genre and Harry Palmer as a British spy film.
 This as I round things up with another Man from UNCLE movie.
 This was another film spy series my dad was keen on back then.
-This film was released at the cinema in a double bill with To Trap A Spy.
-The Spy With My Face was based on The Double Affair, TV episode but with more scenes added.
+This film was released at the cinema on a double bill with To Trap A Spy.
+The Spy With My Face was based on The Double Affair, this was a TV episode but with more scenes added.

-Here the men from UNCLE aka Napoleon Solo and Illya Kuryakin (David McCallum) try and stop those bad guys at THRUSH from stealing a super weapon, named Project Earth Save which will be used if Earth invaded by wee green men.
-With thisplot its a case of double trouble.
+Here the men from UNCLE aka Napoleon Solo and Illya Kuryakin (David McCallum) try and stop those bad guys at THRUSH from stealing a superweapon, named Project Earth Save which will be used if Earth is invaded by wee green men.
+With this plot, it’s a case of double trouble.
 Solo is knocked unconscious by some gas and kidnapped by THRUSH.

 With THRUSH’s bad guy taking his place.
-The bad guy both a lookalike and sound alike for UNCLE’s Napoleon Solo (and both played by Robert Vaughn) after some (impressive) plastic surgery.
-Needless to say the real Solo escapes…and there’s babes and gadgets aplenty.
+The bad guy is both a lookalike and sound alike for UNCLE’s Napoleon Solo (and both played by Robert Vaughn) after some (impressive) plastic surgery.
+Needless to say the real Solo escapes…and there are babes and gadgets aplenty.

 6 from the 60s Blogathon 2020 No 12

 This post was added to In Classic Film and TV‘S 6 from the 60s Blogathon.
-Other posts on this blog with these casts include Robert Vaughn and David McCallum inthe Men from UNCLE film The Karate Killers.
+Other posts on this blog with these casts include Robert Vaughn and David McCallum in The Man from UNCLE film The Karate Killers.
 Vaughn also stars in SOB and The Towering Inferno.
-Hayley Mills stars in Tiger Bay and Appointment with Death.
+Hayley Mills stars in Tiger Bay, Appointment with Death and Deadly Strangers.
 Brian Keith stars in With Six You Get Eggroll and Meteor.
-Michael Caine stars in 5 films from the 70s and 80s, The Swarm and his tag is HERE with many more of his movies.
+Michael Caine stars in 5 films from the 70s and 80s, The Swarm and his tag is HERE with many more.
 Melvyn Hayes starred in It Aint Half Hot Mum and Una Stubbs in EastEnders.
 Barbara Windsor is tributed HERE.